 A conflict with a customer or team member is typically not a conflict with you, personally.
-It usually involves your professional role or something that occurred to or with you.
-Thus, a conflict that emerges is never an attack on you.
+It usually involves policies that you as an employee must adhere to or even unvoiced expectations that other people have for your role or profession.
+Thus, a conflict that emerges is rarely ever an attack on you as an individual.

 Many people get defensive or upset or refuse to budge on an argument because they cling to their viewpoint as a part of themselves.
 If you can learn to separate yourself from the conflict, it will be a lot easier to accept compromise or a collaborated solution that is, at the end of the day, better for all parties involved.

 9. Pay close attention to nonverbal communication.

 Not everyone is great at handling conflict head-on.
 These are the people who might typically lean towards avoiding or accommodating conflict management styles.
 Basically, these people don't like conflict and won't always be transparent with you about what they want or need.
 In these situations, it's important to pay attention to their nonverbal communication.

 Body language can tell you when someone is saying one thing but means another.
 By being emotionally aware, you can notice when someone's posture, gestures, or facial expressions differ from their words.
 When someone says "I'm fine," you can tell they're not fine if they avert their eyes.
 Then, you can create an environment that makes that person feel more comfortable being honest with you.

 10. Prioritize resolving the conflict over being right.

 A conflict in the workplace is typically one that involves more than just yourself.
 Perhaps it's a frustrating call with an angry customer or an issue with a policy change implemented by your manager.
 Whatever it may be, the situation goes beyond you.